MobileOrg/mobileorg.github.io/index.md

 You have several options to choose from:

 - Use a local webdav server
-- Use a free WebDAV provider such as MyDisk (MyDisk offers free 2GB accounts) (deprecated)
+- If you run ownCloud, [it supports webdav](https://doc.owncloud.org/server/9.0/user_manual/files/access_webdav.html)
-- Use Apple’s MobileMe iDisk service (deprecated)
+- Use a repository service, like https://deveo.com/
 - Use your own Apache webserver with mod_dav
 - Use your own nginx webserver

+Setup of any of these is outside the scope of this documentation although we have a little info here.
 Your decision will not affect the operation of MobileOrg, but it will determine what settings you will need to input on the Settings page.
 The Settings page is available at any time by clicking the Settings icon in the lower application toolbar.

 There are 3 user-configurable fields: